 To see NACHC’s other work in cancer screening, please click here.

 The Quality Center is committed to helping health centers better manage and prevent diabetes.
-Our work includes two diabetes-related projects:
+Our work includes three diabetes-related projects:

 Improve Diabetes Care in Health Centers is a HRSA-funded project that aims to improve outcomes for health center patients with diabetes through care transformation.
 NACHC recently released a “Diabetes Change Package” with tools and lessons learned from the past year’s learning communities.
 We also plan to develop online learning activities over the next year to disseminate best practices for diabetes prevention and management.

 Building Capacity in Federally Qualified Health Centers to Improve Postpartum Diabetes Screening is a CDC-funded project that aims to help health centers better identify, track, and support patients with postpartum diabetes.
 The project works to increase provider awareness of relevant clinical guidelines, improve health center workflows, and better integrate evidence-based family planning into primary care for women with gestational diabetes mellitus-affected pregnancies.

 Healthy Together is a free lifestyle change program, launched by NACHC’s Quality Center.
 Supported through funds from the Health Resources and Services Administration (HRSA), this pilot is designed to improve the impact of diabetes prevention and control efforts with the unique use of technology and at-home patient care tools, in combination with lifestyle coaching offered by trained health center staff.
 The program follows a tailored Centers for Disease Control (CDC) approved curriculum that focuses on healthy eating, physical activity, and stress management for people at-risk or with diabetes.
 It incorporates a whole-person approach to make the skills and resources necessary to improve health accessible to both patients and their families.